 Remembrance Day began as a memorial day specifically for those killed in World War II, but since 1961 it has also included victims of other military conflicts and peacekeeping missions.
 Since 1987, it has been organised by National Committee for 4 and 5 May (Nationaal Comité 4 en 5 mei), which is the main Dutch authority for war monuments and memorials.

 The central memorial ceremony on Remembrance Day takes place at the National Monument on Dam Square in Amsterdam.
-Other important locations include the Waalsdorpvlakte near The Hague and at the war cemetery in Grebbeberg.
+Other important locations include the Waalsdorpvlakte near The Hague and the war cemetery in Grebbeberg.

 The ceremonies are broadcast live on television and radio across the country.
 There are usually wreaths made up of white flowers and the blue, white and red Dutch flag, which are placed on monuments as a gesture of respect for those who died.
 Dutch national flags are flown at half-mast all over the Netherlands on May 4.

 Watch the televised Dutch National Remembrance Day ceremony